jrsoftware/issrc/README.md

 Source code tips
 ----------------

-- If you modify the Setup or SetupLdr projects and want to be able to compile your installations with the new code, you'll need to copy the new EXE file(s) to the Setup Compiler directory under the extension .E32.

 - When debugging the Setup project you should set ``UseSetupLdr=no`` and ``OutputBaseFilename=setup`` in your script, and copy the resulting setup-*.bin files to the source code directory.
 This way you can simulate an actual